Lowe hits 3 HRs, Rays roll 12-2 to prevent Yankees WC clinch - NewsBreak

 Lowe hits 3 HRs, Rays roll 12-2 to prevent Yankees WC clinch

-Brandon Lowe hit three home runs and the Tampa Bay Rays rolled to a 12-2 blowout of the Yankees on Saturday that prevented New York from clinching a playoff spot.
-With a chance to pitch his team into the postseason, Yankees starter Jordan Montgomery instead was rocked for a career-worst seven earned runs in 2 2/3 innings.
-He gave up a pair of three-run homers to Lowe, who also went deep in the seventh against Michael King.www.newsobserver.com
+NEW YORK (AP) — Brandon Lowe hit three home runs and the Tampa Bay Rays rolled to a 12-2 blowout of the Yankees that prevented New York from clinching a playoff spot.
+With a chance to pitch his team into the postseason, Yankees starter Jordan Montgomery was rocked for a career-worst seven earned runs in 2 2/3 innings.
+He gave up a pair of three-run homers to Lowe, who also went deep in the seventh against Michael King.
+Even with the embarrassing defeat before a booing Yankee Stadium crowd of 41,648, New York could still punch its postseason ticket Saturday with losses by Toronto and Seattle later in the day.
+Or, a victory Sunday would guarantee the Yankees an AL wild card.www.wcn247.com

 Comments / 0